What is a website relaunch?

 CMS & Technology

-Transition to a high-performance, scalable CMS.
-If necessary, also set up headless for maximum flexibility in content delivery.
+Migration to a high-performance, scalable CMS.
+If required, also configured headless for maximum flexibility in content delivery.

-Analyze existing content, create new texts according to SEO and UX criteria.
-Develop consistent wording and tone.
+Analysis of existing content, creation of new texts according to SEO and UX criteria.
+Development of consistent wording and tone of voice.

 SEO & Structure

-Technical and content search engine optimization, including URL concept, redirect plan, metadata optimization, and loading time optimization.
+Technical and content-related search engine optimization, including a URL concept, redirect plan, metadata optimization, and load-time optimization.

-Integration of a GDPR-compliant consent management system and clean tracking for performance measurement.
+Integration of GDPR-compliant consent management as well as clean tracking (e.g.eTracker) for performance measurement.

 Interfaces & Tools

-Integration of tools such as CRM, newsletter systems, or applicant management.
+Integration with tools such as CRM, newsletter systems, or applicant tracking systems.

-The relaunch process: step by step to going live
+The relaunch process: step by step to go live

 A successful relaunch follows a structured process.
-The key points from planning to successful restart:
+The most important points from planning to a successful restart:

-The first step in a relaunch project is the analysis of the current situation: content, technology, SEO status, conversion rates, and user experience are carefully examined.
-Weak points are identified and goals are defined with the help of Google Search Console, heatmaps, and user data - whether it's improving rankings, increasing usability, or implementing a new content management system.
+The first step in a relaunch project is to analyze the current situation: content, technology, SEO status, conversion rates and user experience are closely examined.
+Using Google Search Console, heatmaps and user data, weaknesses are identified and goals defined — whether that means better rankings, improved usability or a new content management system.
 The target audience and their customer journey are also clearly defined.

 2. Concept & Strategy

 Based on the analysis, a concept is developed that defines the new structure, navigation logic, and page architecture.
-Strategic questions are also answered: Which measures contribute to the company's goals?
-Which content needs to be developed anew?
-Which types of relaunch are advisable?
-The technical planning takes into account scalability, CMS selection, and interface integration.
+It also answers strategic questions: Which measures contribute to the company's objectives?
+Which content needs to be newly developed?
+Which types of relaunch make sense?
+The technical planning takes scalability, CMS selection, and interface integration into account.

 3. Design & UX

 Good design is not an end in itself.
 It guides, inspires, and converts.
-Based on wireframes and clickable prototypes, a user interface is created that not only convinces visually, but also takes into account user guidance, conversion optimization, and mobile-first principles.
-Color schemes, typography, and interaction elements consistently align with the corporate identity - creating a cohesive digital brand experience.
+Based on wireframes and clickable prototypes, a user interface is created that not only convinces visually but also considers user guidance, conversion optimization, and mobile-first principles.
+Color palettes, typography, and interaction elements consistently align with the corporate identity — creating a cohesive digital brand experience.

 4. Content & SEO

 Relevant content is the key to visibility and impact.
-In this phase, existing content is reviewed, restructured, or completely recreated.
-Whether technical texts, strong brand headlines, or search engine optimized landing pages - the content follows a clear strategy.
-At the same time, metadata, ALT texts, URL structures, and semantic annotations are adjusted to SEO criteria.
-This results in a website that convinces both users and search engines.
+In this phase, existing content is reviewed, restructured, or created from scratch.
+Whether technical texts, brand-defining headlines, or SEO-optimized landing pages, the content follows a clear strategy.
+At the same time, metadata, alt texts, URL structures, and semantic markup are adapted to SEO criteria.
+This results in a website that convinces users and search engines alike.

 6. Go-Live & Monitoring

-A relaunch does not end with the launch - it begins with it.
-In order for the new website to start smoothly, all redirects are implemented cleanly, tracking tools are correctly integrated, and KPIs are defined.
-After going live, close monitoring takes place: changes in visibility, user signals, and conversion rates provide insights into where adjustments need to be made.
-Because digital impact does not happen at the push of a button - but through continuous optimization.
+A relaunch doesn't end at launch — it begins there.
+To ensure the new website starts smoothly, all redirects are cleanly implemented, tracking tools properly integrated, and KPIs defined.
+After going live, close monitoring takes place: changes in visibility, user signals, and conversion rates provide insight into where adjustments are needed.
+Digital impact isn't achieved at the push of a button — it's the result of continuous optimization.

 Challenges during the relaunch

 A relaunch project can become complex.
-Typical stumbling blocks are:
+Typical pitfalls are:

-Underestimation of the effort required for content and editorial work.
+Underestimation of the effort for content and editorial work

-At W3 digital brands, we guide you through each of these steps and ensure that your project not only goes live, but goes live successfully.
+We at W3 digital brands guide you through every step and make sure your project not only goes live, but goes live successfully.

-We think holistically, advise transparently, and work goal-oriented.
-So that your new online presence not only looks good, but also achieves your digital goals.
+We think holistically, provide transparent advice, and work in a goal-oriented way.
+That way, your new online presence not only looks good but also achieves your digital goals.

 What is a relaunch?

-A homepage relaunch is the strategic revision of a website focusing on user-friendliness, technology, and visibility.
-The goal is not only to modernize the design and technology but also to consistently align the website with the needs of the users - such as improved loading times, mobile optimization, or SEO guidelines.
+A homepage relaunch is the strategic overhaul of a website with a focus on usability, technical aspects, and visibility.
+The aim is not only to modernize the design and technology but to consistently align the website with users' needs — for example, improved loading times, mobile optimization, or SEO practices.

 What are 301 redirects and why are they important?

-301 redirects are a technical measure that is essential during website relaunch.
-They ensure that old URLs, which may have changed due to the relaunch, continue to redirect to the new pages.
-This is particularly important to avoid SEO losses and not lose website visitors.
+301 redirects are a technical measure that is essential during a website relaunch.
+They ensure that old URLs that may have changed during the relaunch continue to redirect to the new pages.
+This is particularly important to avoid SEO losses and to retain the website's visitors.

 How does a content management system help with a relaunch?

-A CMS plays a central role in the relaunch of a website, as it enables user-friendly management of website content.
-A new CMS is often the key to optimizing the content strategy and ensures that the content is optimized for both SEO and user experience.
-A high-performance CMS facilitates the quick updating of content and allows for better planning and structuring of web pages.
+A CMS plays a central role in a website relaunch because it enables user-friendly management of website content.
+A new CMS is often the key to optimizing the content strategy and ensures that content is optimized both for SEO and for the user experience.
+A high-performance CMS makes it easier to quickly update content and allows better planning and structuring of web pages.

 How does a complete relaunch work step by step?

 A complete relaunch follows a structured process that is divided into several steps.
-Initially, an analysis of the existing website is carried out to identify weaknesses.
-Based on this, a concept is developed that defines the new structure and design of the site.
-The content strategy is adjusted to meet SEO requirements, while technical aspects such as URL structure and 301 redirects are optimized.
+First, an analysis of the existing website is carried out to identify weaknesses.
+Building on that, a concept is developed that defines the new structure and design of the site.
+The content strategy is adapted to SEO requirements, while technical aspects such as the URL structure and 301 redirects are optimized.

 What SEO guidelines apply during a relaunch?

-During a website relaunch, SEO guidelines must be considered to avoid ranking losses.
-This includes adjustments to the URL structure, metadata, correct implementation of 301 redirects, and improving page performance.
-In addition, the website content should be optimized for relevant keywords, and usability and mobile-first principles should be taken into account.
+During a website relaunch, SEO guidelines must be taken into account to avoid ranking losses.
+This includes adjustments to the URL structure and metadata, correct implementation of 301 redirects, and improving page performance.
+In addition, website content should be optimized for relevant keywords, and usability and mobile-first principles should be considered.

 What is the difference between a design relaunch and a technical website relaunch?

-A web design relaunch primarily focuses on the visual appearance of the website.
+A web design relaunch focuses primarily on the visual appearance of the website.
 Design and layout are adjusted here.
 In contrast, a technical website relaunch goes deeper.
-Not only the web design, but also the technology, content, and structure of the site are completely revised to maximize performance and SEO performance.
+Here, not only the...Web design, but also the technology, the content, and the structure of the website were completely overhauled to maximize performance and SEO.
 Both types of relaunches are important, but the technical relaunch is crucial for long-term success.